Eltaf-azizi/Java-Projects/README.md

 ### 9. Todo List

 A simple application to manage a list of tasks.
 It allows users to add, remove, and mark tasks as completed.
 The tasks are stored and can be retrieved later.

+## Getting Started
+To run any of these projects, ensure you have Java installed on your machine.
+Clone this repository and navigate to the project directory you wish to run.

+     git clone https://github.com/Eltaf-azizi/Java-Projects.git cd Java-Projects

+Each project directory contains its own README.md with specific instructions on how to compile and run the project.

+## Contributing
+If you have any suggestions or improvements, feel free to open an issue or submit a pull request.
+Contributions are always **welcome!**